-(4) Based upon information obtained through review of documentation outlined in paragraph (A) of this rule, the assessor shall complete the sections of the JFS 01673 not previously completed on the JFS 01349, and attach the JFS 01349 and most recent JFS 01385, if applicable, to the JFS 01673.
+(5) Based upon information obtained through interviews and the review of documentation outlined in paragraph (A) of this rule, the assessor shall complete any sections of the JFS 01673 not completed on the previous homestudy.

-(F) No PCSA, PCPA or PNA shall release a homestudy to any other agency or probate court if the application or homestudy is determined to contain a false statement knowingly made by the applicant(s) included in the written report of the homestudy.
+(D) No PCSA, PCPA or PNA shall release a homestudy to any other agency or court if the application, homestudy, or any document provided during the homestudy process is determined to contain a false statement knowingly made or submitted by the applicant(s) .

 Promulgated Under: 119.03